NadineBestard/2021-06-14-CRM/README.md

 # The Carpentries Workshop Template

 ## This is my own template from the template, to build CRM workshops
-Only need to change the dates in the schedule and the index:
+Only need to change the dates in the schedule:

 _includes/custom-schedule.html

+And the dates and the etherpad web in the index:

 index.md